Michelin: Tyre retailer

-Tyre retail in Europe with Euromaster and in the US with its wholly owned subsidiary TCI Tyre Centers.
+Michelin operates tyre retail and distribution in Europe under Euromaster and Blackcircles brands, and in the US with its wholly owned subsidiary TCI Tire Centers.
+TCI tire centers was folded into NTW, when Michelin partnered with Sumitomo to form the entity.
+The company also manages its own e-commerce store, michelinman.com.

 Tour guides

-Michelin has long published two guidebook series, the Red Guides to hotels and restaurants, and the Green Guides for tourism.
-It now publishes several additional guides, as well as digital map and guide products.
+Michelin has long published two guidebook series, the Red Guides for Hotels and Restaurants, and the Green Guides for tourism.
+It now publishes several additional guides, as well as digital maps and guide products.
 The city maps in both the Red and the Green guides are of high quality, and are linked to the smaller-scale road maps.

 Maps

 Michelin publishes a variety of road maps, mostly of France but also of other European countries, countries in Africa, Thailand and the United States.
-They have recently embarked in e-commerce selling Michelin maps and guides directly to the public through, for example, their UK website.
+They have recently embarked on e-commerce selling Michelin maps and guides directly to the public through, for example, their UK website.
 The Michelin roadmaps were reproduced in England for the Allied invasion during World War II.
-The Germans also reproduced in 1940 the 1938 edition Michelin maps for the invasion.
+In 1940, the Germans also reproduced the 1938 edition of Michelin maps for the invasion.